relsqui/doily/README.md

 ## Setup

-The first time you run `doily`, it will create a configuration file in your home directory called `.doilyrc`.
-You can edit it to change your settings, such as who can view your dailies and whether you want to customize your commit messages.
+The first time you run `doily`, it will create a configuration file and tell you where.
+You can edit that file to change your settings, such as who can view your dailies and whether you want to customize your commit messages.

-If you want to check out those settings and an explanation of them before downloading or running Doily, you can read
+If you want to read all the settings and an explanation of them before downloading or running Doily, you can look at
 [the default configuration](default.cfg).

 ## Usage

-After creating your configuration (see above), simply run `doily` again.
+After creating your configuration, simply run `doily` again.
 It will drop you into a text editor where you can write whatever you want.

 When you're done, save and quit the text editor like normal.
 If you're using git and have elected to write your own commit messages, you'll be prompted to